tyagi-mansi11/Finance_Analytics/README.md

 The details of manufacturing cost with product code with year.

 [9] fact_Pre_invoice_dedutions
-The details of pre invoice deductions percentage for each cutomer with year.
+The details of pre-invoice deductions percentage for each customer with year.

 [10] Post_invoice_deductions
-The details of post invoice deductions and other deductions.
+The details of post-invoice deductions and other deductions.

 </pre>

-As per the requirements in the project following function, views and stored procedues are created <br>
+As per the requirements in the project following function, views and stored procedures are created <br>
 <br>
 <img src="https://github.com/tyagi-mansi11/img/blob/2d2acf75e3d302df308efabbb4fef1e72f017772/Screenshot%202024-09-02%20230251.png"  width="350" height="300">